abdullah1509/Machine-Learning/PCA/README.md

-## PCA using Logistic Regression
-Applying Principal Component Analysis on different dataset, reducing number of columns and checking its accuracy
+### Applying Principal Component Analysis on different dataset, reducing number of columns and checking its accuracy